Border Crossing/Entry DataNOTE: The most recent data are from April 2013.

 Click here to do time series analysis

 Click port marker to see more detailed information, if the port marker is not shown up over the highlighted Canadian Province or Mexican State, refresh your browser.
-Clicking a check box from the layer list adds a new layer to the map, however you may need to zoom in to see the layer information.
+Clicking a check box from the layer list adds a new layer to the map, however you may need to zoom in to see the layer information (for example; U.S. Cities).
 If you are using IE8, please set it to IE7 compatibility mode, otherwise the map may not display correctly.CLICK HERE TO SEE HOW TO SETUP

 U.S. National Capital